 It is certainly a battle as we live in a world that seeks to define us by its own standards.
 But the battle is worth it because as we fight it, the world around us changes.

 How would believing the truth about your new identity in Christ change the way you live?

-About the author: Melissa Crutchfield is an associate staff member with Cru in Denver, Colorado.
-She is pursuing a master’s in counseling and working with the local campus ministry team.
-Melissa served with Cru at her alma mater, Texas Christian University in Fort Worth, Texas, and then for two and a half years in Bologna, Italy.
+About the author: Melissa Crutchfield is a former staff member of Cru.
+She works as a counselor in Denver, Colorado.
+Melissa served with Cru at her alma mater, Texas Christian University in Fort Worth, Texas, and then for two and a half years in Bologna, Italy and then in Denver, Colorado.
 She enjoys the outdoors, playing guitar, photography and connecting with people.
 Melissa writes on her blog, For His Renown, where this was originally published.